Southern Hills Country Club: Murder

 On May 27, 1981, Roger Wheeler, a Tulsa businessman and owner of Miami's World Jai Alai, was murdered in the parking lot of the club.
 The killing was ordered by Winter Hill Gang mobster Whitey Bulger, who discovered that Wheeler had uncovered the gang's ongoing embezzlement from the jai alai organization.

 Golf courses and amenities

 Once the money was raised, the pledges signed, and the land was donated, the main 18-hole golf course was laid out by golf course designer Perry Maxwell.
 The course was later on renovated by Keith Foster in 1999.
 Maxwell, a friend of Phillips, oversaw the entire project and its construction.

 There is also a 9-hole West Course that was designed by Ben Crenshaw in 1992.
 Southern Hills also has the typical facilities of a country club, including extensive banqueting facilities, a fitness center, swimming and diving pools, and tennis courts.
 Southern Hills offers swimming, personal training, and tennis instruction.
-The course is ranked No. 30 among Golf Digest’s 2013-2014 “America’s 100 Greatest Golf Courses."
+The course is ranked No. 30 among Golf Digest's 2013–2014 "America's 100 Greatest Golf Courses".

 Course layout

-Hole 1, 12, and 18 are par 5 for women.

 Lengths of the course in previous major championships: